learn-co-curriculum/skills-course-introduction/README.md

 * Six hours per week of class time with your instructor and fellow students
 * Four additional hours of practice and homework on your own each week
-* Connect online day and night with our community of other students and tecnical coaches
+* Connect online day and night with our community of other students and technical coaches
 * Attend campus events to network with our community

 Each week your instructor will "release" the week's next set of assignments.
 We do this so that the course can be responsive to the pace of the class.

 ## Preparation

-We've designed the course so that you could sign up in the morining and come in the evening.
+We designed the course so that you could sign up in the morining of the first class and come in the evening – no prior experience required.
 Our only request is that you sign up for an account with [GitHub](http://www.github.com) and come with a computer, a sense of curiosity, and a willingness to learn something new.

 ## Syllabus